jgoodz/Aion-AVM-Starter-Guide/README.md

 ### 2. Create AVM java project
 The fastest way to create a AVM project is using a maven archetype - [avm-archetype](https://github.com/satran004/avm-archetype).
+Archetype is a Maven project templating toolkit.
+This is an existing Java tool.
+An archetype is defined as an original pattern or model from which all other things of the same kind are made.

 Run the following maven command to create an AVM project.